gap-packages/numericalsgps/index.md

 - perform several operations on numerical semigroups and ideals, namely: intersection, quotient by an integer, decompose into irreducible semigroups, add a special gap, ...;
 -computing and testing membership to relevant families of numerical semigroups.

-There is a manual in the sub-directory 'doc' written using the GAP package gapdoc which describes the available functions in detail.
-The dvi, pdf, html versions of the manual are also available there.

-If you have used this package, please let us know by sending us an email.
-If you  have found important features missing or if there is a bug, we would appreciate it very much if you send us an email.

-The current maintainers of the package are:

-Manuel Delgado			<mdelgado@fc.up.pt>

-Pedro A. García-Sánchez		<pedro@ugr.es>

 Contents
 --------